minghsu0107/go-random-chat/README.md

 Features:
 - Real-time communication and efficient websocket handling using [Melody](https://github.com/olahol/melody).
 - Microservices architecture.
-All services can be horizontally scaled on demand.
+All services **are stateless** and can be horizontally scaled on demand.
   - `web`: frontend server
   - `user`: user account server
   - `match`: user matching server